iota-community/Community-Governance/README.md

 ### This is how votes will be counted:

-- [ ]  **A plugin/extension of the Hornet Node Software** can be activated in every hornet node.
-Nodes that do not delete (prune) messages during the entire voting period (commencing&holding) will be able to produce the results.
+- [ ]  **A plugin/extension of the Hornet Node Software** can be activated in every Hornet node.
+Nodes that do not delete (or “prune”) messages during the entire voting period (which comprised commencing and holding) will be able to produce the results because they will observe all addresses during the whole period.

-- [ ]  The node starts observing the ledger for UTXO’s with one of the opinions Data (Burn/Build) in the indexation Data Payload of addresses.
+- [ ]  **The node starts observing the ledger** for unspent transaction outputs (UTXOs) with one of the opinion’s data (Burn/Build) in the indexation data payload of addresses.
+Observing starts at the defined “start commencing – milestone” and ends at the specified “end holding – milestone”

-- [ ] **The plugin keeps track of all those UTXO’s** and adds new ones as soon as they appear in the ledger or removes them from the count as soon as they disappear.
+- [ ] **The plugin keeps track of all those UTXOs** and adds new ones as soon as they appear in the ledger or counts them as soon as they disappear.

-- [ ]  **Counting** happens from the defined “start - milestone” till the defined “end - milestone.”
+- [ ]  **Counting** happens from the defined “start holding – milestone” till the defined “end holding – milestone.”

-- [ ]  As a **new milestone is issued every 10 seconds** - this gives a highly exact counting as every change in opinions or balances will be recognized in a 10 seconds time frame.
+- [ ] **As a new milestone is issued every 10 seconds**: this gives a highly precise counting as every change in opinions or balances will be recognized in a 10-second time frame.

-- [ ] **After the defined end-milestone**, the plugin produces an output with all observed UTXO’s, balances, Indexation Payloads per milestone, and the final result as an accumulation of that milestone data.
+- [ ] **After the defined “holding end – milestone”**, the plugin produces an output with all observed UTXOs, balances, indexation payloads per milestone, and the final result as an accumulation of that milestone data.

 ### This is a flow diagram of the process: